 This should make the package available in your system Python.

-README.txt and other .txt files in the src/ulif/rest/ directory
+See README.txt and other .txt files in the src/ulif/rest/ directory for API documentation.

 The extensions collected in this package provide support for some of the markup used in RestructuredText documents of the stock Python documentation toolchain.